 Dr. Brosgol is a senior member of the technical staff of AdaCore, in the Boston area.
 He can be reached via email at brosgol at adacore.com

-Martin C. Carlisle is an associate professor, Department of Computer Science, United States Air Force Academy.
-He has 7 years experience in the Ada community, and was recently awarded the SIGAda Outstanding Ada Community Contributions Award.
+Martin C. Carlisle is a professor, Department of Computer Science, United States Air Force Academy.
+He has 10 years experience in the Ada community, and was recently awarded the SIGAda Outstanding Ada Community Contributions Award.
 He is most well known for AdaGIDE, a Windows IDE for GNAT, RAPID, a multiplatform GUI design tool for Ada, and A#, a port of Ada to the .NET Framework.
 Prof. Carlisle has a B.S. in Mathematics and Computer Science from the University of Delaware, and an M.A. and Ph.D. in Computer Science from Princeton University.
 He can be reached via email at Martin.Carlisle at USAFA.AF.Mil

 David A. Cook is the Principal Engineering Consultant, AEgis Technologies Group, Inc. He is currently assigned as a software engineering consultant to the Software Technology Support Center, Hill AFB, Utah.
 David has over 27 years experience in software development and software management, and was formerly an associate professor of computer science at the U. S. Air Force Academy (where he was also the department research director), and also a former deputy department head of the Software Engineering Department at the Air Force Institute of Technology.
 He was a member of the Air Force Ada 9x Government Advisory Group, and has published numerous articles on software process improvement, software engineering, object-oriented software development, and requirements engineering.
 He has a B.S. in computer science (University of Central Florida), a M.S. in Teleprocessing from the University of Southern Mississippi, and a Ph.D. in computer science from Texas A&M University.
 He can be reached via email at DCook at AEgisTG.Com